SUSE/premium-support/docs/data-collection/cluster-issues.md

    - Were changes made prior to the problem occurring?
 If so, what (installation of products, service packs, network changes, and so forth, for example)?
    - What is the current state of the cluster?

+5. Optional (or by request), provide pengine files.
+Run the following on each node:

+   `tar cvfJ `hostname`.pengine.tar.xz /var/lib/pacemaker/pengine/`

 ## Data to be Provided

 - supportconfig tarball from first node